🥩 Nutrition Guide

 Five ways to feed your dog.
-One honest comparison.
-No sponsored opinions.
+One honest 2026 comparison.
+No sponsored opinions, just real costs, real pros and cons, and real advice.

 The dog food aisle used to be simple.
 Kibble or canned.
 Pick a brand, grab a bag, go home.